 Conceptually, voice search is not new.
 I mean, if you think about it, they were doing voice search on old Star Trek episodes back in the 1960’s.
 But it wasn’t all science fiction.
 Voice search has its origins in speech recognition and that work has been active since the 1970’s with IBM and DARPA, the super-secret sci-fi branch of the gov’t whose goal is to make investments in breakthrough technologies for national security.

 Fast forward to the 90’s which saw voice recognition baked into computers and dictation software like Dragon.
 Since the early 2000’s voice commands have been part of operating systems and software.
 The explosion of mobile devices brought us a voice search app by Google for iPhones.

 Then, in 2011, we had the birth of the first commonly-available digital assistant: Siri.
 That was all the way back in 2011 and since each Internet Year counts as four calendar years, that was like 28 years ago in Internet Virtual Time.

 Now virtual assistants are commonplace, including in nearly every smartphone and smart speakers are being adopted at a rate faster than mobile devices were previously.
 In fact, more people will buy smart speakers this year than fitness bands.

 One thing is certain, virtual assistants are evolving to do more and more stuff.
-And the level of interconnectivity is accelerating as well.
+And the level of connectivity is accelerating as well.
 You can connect to virtual assistants through your smartphone, smart speaker or even your car.
 Virtual assistants can also accommodate multiple users with the ability to recognize different voices.

 We put this to the test with our own little demonstration.